Skip to content

 • Biking for Beginners (Gr.
 3-5)

 Learn the basics of bike repair and bike safety before heading out on exciting adventures.
 See all the trails, lakes, and other destinations that are close by on bike.
-Grades are the year your student will be entering in the fall of 2024.
-A lunch is available to all students.
+Students should be 4 years old by the date the class starts.
+Grades are the year your student will be entering in the fall of 2025.
 Please select this option when you register.
 Would you like a full day option?
 Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
 This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordn@mpls.k12.mn.us or 612-668-4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordon@mpls.k12.mn.us or 612-668-4922.

 • Books & Hammocks (Gr.
 6-9)

 Grab your favorite book, set up your hammock, swing and read.
-Grades are the year your student will be entering in the fall of 2024.
-A lunch is available to all students.
+Students should be 4 years old by the date the class starts.
+Grades are the year your student will be entering in the fall of 2025.
 Please select this option when you register.
 Would you like a full day option?
 Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
 This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordan@mpls.k12.mn.us or 612-668-4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordon@mpls.k12.mn.us or 612-668-4922.